-Signature Informed Consent(SIC) is now iMedConsent Web (ICW) and is the new software system being interfaced with VistA via the VA Enterprise Cloud (VAEC) at the request of the National Center for Ethics in Health Care (NCEHC) program office.
+- 1 General Description - A. The IT system name and the name of the program office that owns the IT system.
+Informed Consent Web (ICW) and is the new software system being interfaced with VistA via the VA Enterprise Cloud (VAEC) at the request of the National Center for Ethics in Health Care (NCEHC) program office. - B. The business purpose of the program, IT system, or technology and how it relates to the program office and agency mission.